Social Work, M.S.W.

 • Clinical

-SLU's M.S.W. degree is 48 credits for Clinical and Community and Organization concentrations (*Applied Behavior Analysis concentration is 57 credits due to students' potential dual credentialing), with full-time and part-time options available.
-Students with a Bachelor of Social Work from a Council on Social Work Education (CSWE) accredited program may earn up to 18 credits of advanced standing toward the M.S.W.
+SLU's M.S.W. degree is 48 credits for clinical and community and organization concentrations (the applied behavior analysis concentration is 54 credits due to students' potential dual credentialing), with full-time and part-time options available.
+Students with a Bachelor of Social Work from a Council on Social Work Education (CSWE) accredited program may earn up to 15 credits of advanced standing toward the M.S.W.

 Applied Behavior Analysis M.S.W.
 Concentration

 The applied behavior analysis concentration focuses on evidenced-based methods to assist children, adults and organizations in changing behavior.
-The curriculum prepares students to be eligible to become a board-certified behavior analyst.
+The curriculum prepares students to be eligible to become board-certified behavior analysts.

 Clinical M.S.W.
 Concentration